dmtrumble/blog/_posts/2016-8-15-Plecnik-Mausoleum.md

 ![orginal sketch][img-1]

-In a reinterpretation of the classical tholos typology, Plečnik's rustic exterior recalls the sturdy and understated vernacular structures typical of pastoral Slovene villages like Vrba, Prešeren’s hometown.
-The elegantly refined inner sanctuary creates an environment for contemplative mourning.
+In an imaginitive reinterpretation of the classical tholos typology, a robust exterior massing recalls the "sturdy and understated vernacular" structures typical of pastoral Slovene villages like Vrba, Prešeren’s hometown.
+In contrast, the elegantly sinuous inner sanctuary provides a environment for contemplative mourning.
 This juxtaposition of scale, character, and geometry between inside and out, particularly in the processional context of a mausoleum, represents both the transformation of the Slovenian culture from subjugation to independence, and the life of the heroic, but troubled, poet.

 Digital model from original drawings.
 (Rhino 5)